 We all know that there is never enough time to get it all done.
 The added pressures of the holidays make planning and preparations all the more critical.
-October is the time to get organized, so November and December can be sales focused.
+October is the time for art galleries to prepare for the holiday season by getting organized, so November and December can be sales focused.

 Here are some planning tasks and ideas that you can incorporate into your art gallery’s holiday strategy.
 Advanced preparation is the key to maximizing holiday revenue.